Regulation in the tourism system

 Department of Conservation and Ministry of Culture and Heritage

-• Facilitate necessary inputs to visitor experience, help protect NZ’s natural and cultural heritage and assist regions and communities to plan for and manage impacts of visitors.
+• Facilitates necessary inputs to visitor experience, helps protect New Zealand’s natural and cultural heritage and assist regions and communities to plan for and manage impacts of visitors.

-• Facilitate necessary inputs to visitor experience and assist regions and communities to plan for and manage impacts of visitors.
+• Facilitates necessary inputs to visitor experience and assist regions and communities to plan for and manage impacts of visitors on the transport network.

 Local authorities

-• Attract visitors to regions and provide local facilities and infrastructure.
-Enforce any related local by-laws, e.g. for responsible camping.
+• Attracts visitors to regions and provide local facilities and infrastructure.
+Enforces any related local by-laws or delegated regulatory functions, e.g. for responsible camping or registering a food business.

 Department of Internal Affairs